Duugu/Sku/index.md

 	Turn "Show whispers in new tab" off, to have all whispers in the default tab inline, instead in new tabs.<br>
 - chat Line context menu<br>
 	Every chat line in every tab has a new audio context menu with actions.<br>
-	To open the line context menu press Shift + Enter.
+	To open the line context menu press Control + Enter.
 Then use arrow Down/up as usual, to browse the options.
-To select/use an option, press Shift + Enter on that option.
+To select/use an option, press Control + Enter on that option.
 To leave the line context menu and get back to the chat lines use arrow left.<br>
 	Some context menu options are:<br>
 		- send message to channel<br>
 		- whisper sender<br>